We've got some great teenage boys' bedroom ideas to inspire you

 Teenage years can be dominated by school exams, so a tidy and organised study area in a teen’s bedroom is a must.
 Invest in a good quality desk and chair and fit some shelves above the desk area so your teen has plenty of space to store coursework and books.

 Maps provide a great motif for decorating in a teen’s room, with charted murals or map prints making a great impact on a large expanse of wall.
+They’re also a handy tool for coaching (you and) your kid through their geography homework.
 Keep the look graphic and edgy by adding a Union Jack rug or bed linen and stick to a simple colour palette of two or three primary colours for a smart, cohesive scheme.
-It’s coming home….

 Squeezing a desk into a teen’s tiny bedroom may not be an option.
 A small alcove or window recess can be transformed into a study area by fixing a section of worktop on wall brackets.
 It’s easy to install and takes up less space than bulky furniture.